 As a parent, your role is both easy and challenging.
 Vega says that the most important thing a parent can do is listen to their teen and validate their feelings.
 Your job is to fully understand.

-“Tell me more about that and help me understand what you are thinking and feeling”
+“Start by saying something along the lines of ‘Tell me more about that and help me understand what you are thinking and feeling.'”

 This is difficult for parents because it requires a certain amount of separation.
 Remember this is not about you, your parenting decisions, or anything you may have done wrong.
 It is about a neurochemical imbalance.
 If you think your child is exhibiting warning signs, Vega recommends what to do next.